Spin(7)-instantons on Joyce's first examples of compact Spin(7)-manifolds: Deforming to genuine solutions

 \textbf{Case 3.B.} As in Case 3.B. in the proof of \cref{proposition:estimate-for-inverse-of-spin7-linearisation}, we can extract a limit $\underline{b}^*=(\xi,b) \in \Omega^0((\R^4 \setminus \{0\}) \times (\R^4 \setminus \{0\}), \mathfrak{g}) \oplus \Omega^2_7((\R^4 \setminus \{0\}) \times (\R^4 \setminus \{0\}), \mathfrak{g})$ satisfying

 This contradicts \cref{poposition:trivial-connection-rigid-on-c2-times-c2}. \end{proof}

-We assumed in \cref{proposition:glued-connection-unobstructed} that the ambient connection $\theta$ is irreducible.
-This assumption can be removed, though one can no longer guarantee that the resulting $Spin(7)$-instanton is irreducible, and we will not use this generalisation for our examples in Section \ref{section:examples}.
+\begin{remark} We assumed in \cref{proposition:glued-connection-unobstructed} that the ambient connection $\theta$ is irreducible.
+This assumption can be removed as in \cite[pp.68--69]{Walp3}, though one can no longer guarantee that the resulting $Spin(7)$-instanton is irreducible, and we will not use this generalisation for our examples in Section \ref{section:examples}. \end{remark}

-As in the proof of \cref{proposition:estimate-for-inverse-of-spin7-linearisation}, we consider sections of the orbifold bundle $\Omega^1(T^8/\Gamma, \Ad E_0)$.
-Since the orbifold $T^8/\Gamma$ is a global quotient, such sections are in one-to-one correspondence with $\Gamma$-invariant sections over $T^8$, which we take as a definition of sections of orbifold bundles.
-In the case that $\theta$ is reducible (we still assume unobstructed), the map